Escambia County Resiliency Program

 Escambia County is the oldest county in Florida and has a long history expressing community resilience.
 While there is no shortage of disaster in the history of Northwest Florida, more recent disasters and initiatives are more useful in demonstrating recent work supporting a resilient future for Escambia County.

-For Example, when over 30 inches of rain fell over parts of Escambia County in two days beginning April 29, 2014, the area suffered immense damage.
-County staff and local officials sprung into action to develop a damage assessment, form a Stormwater Advisory Team, and develop a recommendation report.
+When over 30 inches of rain fell over parts of Escambia County in two days beginning April 29, 2014, the area suffered immense damage.
+County staff and local officials sprung into action to develop a damage assessment, form a Stormwater Advisory Team and develop a recommendation report.

-Other local initiatives aim to enhance natural capacities to protect private and public property, such as Pensacola Beach Dune Restoration, or the installation of living shorelines, both of which help to mitigate the extent of damage of hurricanes.
+Other local initiatives aim to enhance natural capacities to protect private and public property, such as Pensacola Beach Dune Restoration and the installation of living shorelines, both of which help to mitigate the extent of damage of hurricanes.